FranciscoFreiria/Control-Systems-Projects/README.md

     - Real-Time Distributed Control Systems.

 Each subject was taught and evaluated differently.
-Inside the folder for each subject, the teaching method and a short description or objectives of projects is mentioned in a INFO file.
+Inside the subject folder, the teaching method and a short description of projects is presented, in the INFO file.